stephenmcd/curiodb/README.md

 ## Configuration

-Here are the few default configuration settings CurioDB implements, along with the large range of settings [provided by Akka][akka-config] itself, which both use [typesafe-config][typesafe-config] - consult those projects for more info.
+Here are the few configuration settings and their default values that CurioDB implements, along with the large range of settings [provided by Akka][akka-config] itself, which both use [typesafe-config][typesafe-config] - consult those projects for more info.

 ```
 curiodb {

   // Addresses listening for clients.
   listen = [
-    "tcp://127.0.0.1:6379",  // TCP server using Redis protocol.
+    "tcp://127.0.0.1:6379"    // TCP server using Redis protocol.
-    "http://127.0.0.1:2600", // HTTP server using JSON.
+    "http://127.0.0.1:2600"   // HTTP server using JSON.
-    "ws://127.0.0.1:6200",   // WebSocket server, also using JSON.
+    "ws://127.0.0.1:6200"     // WebSocket server, also using JSON.
   ]

   persist-after = 1 second    // Like "save" in Redis.
   sleep-after   = 10 seconds  // Virtual memory threshold.
   node          = node1       // Current cluster node (from the
                               // "nodes" keys below).
   // Cluster nodes.
   nodes = {
     node1: "tcp://127.0.0.1:9001"